Non-Resident Tuition Exemption Awards

 Criteria and Requirements: The applicant must be a full-time MURP student at the University of Hawai‘i at Manoa, earning a minimum GPA of 3.5, and must be a legal resident of Hawai‘i.
 Preference is to be given to applicants who demonstrate an interest in environmental, land use, or infrastructure problems facing Hawaiʻi.
 Interest may be shown through related coursework, work experience, and an essay.
 Applicants should submit a resume and an essay of 500 words demonstrating interest by the deadline posted.

 R.M.
 Towill Corporation is the oldest and largest locally-owned engineering consulting firm in Hawaii.
 They offer a diverse suite of professional services, including civil engineering, surveying, planning, and construction management.
 The staff of nearly 100 employees consists of leaders in their respective fields who have completed over 20,000 projects throughout Hawai‘i and the Pacific Rim for private and public sector clients.
 Half of the organization holds a license or certification in the fields of civil engineering, surveying, planning, construction quality assurance, and inspection.
 RMTC’s main office is located in Honolulu, Oahu.
 They also maintain a branch office in Kailua-Kona on the Island of Hawai‘i.

 APA Hawaii Chapter Award

 DURP Student Tuition Waiver

-(Current full-time DURP students with a standing GPA of at least 3.5 can apply each semester)
+Current full-time DURP students with a standing GPA of at least 3.5 are considered for achievement scholarships.